timlnx/blog.lnx.cx/_posts/2025-07-04-hiking-the-chicago-outer-belt-map-27-correction.markdown

 layout: post
 ---

+Due to some new fences, there is now a routing error in the Chicago Outer Belt hiking trail maps.
+This post shows you where the error is and how you can route around it.

 Last summer I began hiking the >200 mile long [Chicago Outer Belt Trail](https://outerbelt.org/).
 It's a lot of hiking and I'm having a blast.
 If